 - Meanwhile, slice the mushrooms, ginger.
 Cut the scallions, stalk and leaf in 2-inch sections.
 Set these all aside.

 - Heat the vegetable oil in a medium skillet, over medium heat.
 Add the ginger and stir fry for 1 to 2 minutes.
 Add the scallions and mushrooms.
 Stir fry till soft, but not brown.
 This should only take 5 minutes.
 Remove from pan and let cool.

 - Stuff the chicken cavity with the scallion-mushroom mixture.
 Sew up securely or skewer, then truss.
 Tuck the tip of the chicken wings under the bird.
 Place the stuffed chicken in a roasting pan.

-- Average cooking time for a roast chicken is 20 minutes per pound of meat plus 10 to 20 minutes at an oven temperature of 375 F degrees.
+- Average cooking time for a roast chicken with bone is 30 minutes per pound of meat at an oven temperature of 375 F degrees.